 This one’s pretty simple.
 Wear sturdy, weather appropriate pants that facilitate a belt.
 No skirts or dresses (or kilts, Sean!).
 I know cargo pants/shorts aren’t high fashion, but if you’re behind the camera, no one cares.
 When you’ve got batteries, a water bottle, pens, markers, cell phone, phone charger, call sheets, schedules, your wallet, three sets of keys, sunglasses, a walkie talkie, work gloves, a Leatherman, and a flashlight on you, the extra pockets come in handy.

 Wear a belt.
 With all of the stuff in your pockets, your pants will fall down.
-Some people with even more stuff (crescent wrench, screwdriver, tape measure, volt meter, range finder, etc.) go so far as to wear two belts or a harness.
+Some people with even more stuff (crescent wrench, screwdriver, tape measure, volt meter, range finder, etc.) go so far as to wear two belts or a pouch.
 Hopefully, you won’t need that on your first day, and you’ll have some time to shop around before you do.

 A little personality in your wardrobe is fine, but try not to offend anyone.
 Remember this shirt from How to Lose Friends and Alienate People?

 T-shirts are the norm.
 Button down shirts are fine.
 Ties (or dangling jewelry) are a no. (They’re actually a safety hazard.)
 Generally, you’ll want to avoid bright colors and large logos.
 You never know if you’ll be hiding in the background of a shot, and you don’t want to stand out.
 (On the other hand, I hate being on camera and may have occasionally worn bright colors to set specifically to avoid pulling background duty.
 I don’t know that this endeared me to anyone, however.)
-People who are required to be on set (camera operators, assistant cameramen, boom operators) often have a completely black wardrobe on standby to avoid being seen in reflections of cars, windows, pictures frames, etc. If they don’t, they the grips will make them a robe of duvetyne, which is always good for a laugh.
+People who are required to be on set (camera operators, assistant cameramen, boom operators) often have a completely black wardrobe on standby to avoid being seen in reflections of cars, windows, pictures frames, etc. If they don’t, the grips will make them a robe of duvetyne, which is always good for a laugh.

 Depending on the size of the shoot, you may be asked to pick up cable, lay down floor protection, or move set pieces.
 A cheap pair of leather work gloves (usually around $10) goes a long way.
 You may see grips wearing fancy, form fitting work gloves, but I’m not a fan.
 For one thing, they take too long to put on and take off.
 But they’re also expensive.
 On that special day when you gloves get completely covered in fish guts, dog shit, or motor oil, you don’t feel so bad chucking $10 gloves.
 (And yes… all of that has happened to me.)